shaikhmoin250/Dimension3/README.md

 # Dimension3

-This repository contains a skeleton Angular e-commerce frontend.
+This repository contains a simple Angular e-commerce frontend.
+It includes basic business logic for products, cart management, authentication, and orders.
 To run the project you will need Node.js and the Angular CLI installed.

 ## Setup